Ria-Thomas/DeviationFinder/README.md

 Sample anomaly files for all lifts for testing

 ### Feature Engineering
-Code using Tsfresh which was used to generate new features to improve model accuracy.
+Code using TSFRESH which was used to generate new features to improve model accuracy.
 This method was explored as acceleration value was the only relevant feature provided.

 ### Machine Learning
 Code for all the machine learning algorithms used as part of the project.
 This contains training and sample prediction of each model on the input data.
 The below algorithms were experimented with -